digiltd/oh-rtd-test/Syntax-Highlighting-for-external-editors.md

 Nano is a common editor in linux systems

 ### Installing the syntax-files
--Downlod the syntax file openhab.nanorc from https://github.com/airix1/openhabnano
+- Download the syntax file openhab.nanorc from https://github.com/airix1/openhabnano
 - place them in your nanorc directory ie: ~/.nano or /usr/share/nano.
-The simply include the openhab.nanorc file in your ~/.nanorc or /etc/nanorc file ie:
+Then simply include the openhab.nanorc file in your ~/.nanorc or /etc/nanorc file ie:
 ````
 ## Openhab
 include /usr/share/nano/openhab.nanorc